bobsummerwill/UseStratoRestAPI1/README.md

 npm start
 ```

-This will start an Express server at http://localhost:3000 where you can:
+This will start an Express server at http://localhost:3000 where you can view the assets owned by the user configured in credentials.js.
-- View the home page
-- Access the `/find-user` endpoint to view assets owned by the configured user

 ## Security Considerations